gbdev/pandocs/src/MBCs.md

 On most of the MBC's in case an out of bounds address is accessed (selecting unmapped RAM bank), only the mapped bits from the address will be used.
-The actual address being accessed can be calculated using this formula: `address & (max_ram_size - 1)`.
+The actual address being accessed can be calculated using this formula: `address % max_ram_size`.